M-industries/Mainsite/pages/about.md

 Replacing those Excel sheets with "real software" is expensive and risky, as is upgrading legacy software.

-M-industries can help you make "real software" withtout the investment and risk, using tools that are as easy, or easier, to use as Excel.
+M-industries can help you make "real software" without the investment and risk, using tools that are as easy, or easier, to use as Excel.

 And because it's so easy to iterate on Alan applications, you don't have to do everything